-The bassoon is a woodwind instrument in the double reed family that typically plays music written in the bass and tenor registers, and occasionally higher.
-Appearing in its modern form in the 19th century, the bassoon figures prominently in orchestral, concert band and chamber music literature.
+The bassoon instrument is a woodwind instrument in the double reed family that typically plays music written in the bass and tenor registers, and occasionally higher.
+Appearing in its modern form in the 19th century, the bass bassoon figures prominently in orchestral, concert band and chamber music literature.
 The bassoon is a non-transposing instrument known for its distinctive tone color, wide range, variety of character and agility.
 Listeners often compare its warm, dark, reedy timbre to that of a male baritone voice.
 Someone who plays the bassoon is called a bassoonist.